Join us on Facebook to keep up to date on current events.

 The Helena Farmers’ Market is the longest running farmers market in the state of Montana, starting the last Saturday in April and ending the Saturday before Christmas.

-The Helena farmers’ market is located on Fuller Avenue between Neil Avenue and Lawrence Street from April to November, 9:00 am to 1:00 pm.
-Then the market moves to the Gateway Center from November through December, 9:00 am to 1:00 pm.
+The Helena farmers’ market is located on Fuller Avenue, in Downtown Helena, between Neil Avenue and Lawrence Street from April to November, 9:00 am to 1:00 pm.

 Helena Farmers’ Market Inc. is a non-profit corporation formed in 1974 to provide for an ongoing seasonal farmers’ market.